xvik/dropwizard-guicey/src/doc/docs/guide/events.md

 Event |  Description  | Possible usage
 ------|---------------|---------------
  **Dropwizard initialization phase** |   |
-HooksProcessed | Called after all registered GuiceyConfigurationHook processing | Only for info Initialization |  Called after GuiceBundle initialization.
+HooksProcessed(?) | Called after all registered GuiceyConfigurationHook processing | Only for info Initialization |  Called after GuiceBundle initialization.
 If commands search is enabled then all found commands will be provided in event. | Convenient moment to apply registrations into dropwizard Bootstrap object.
 **Dropwizard run phase** |   |
 BeforeRun | Meta event, called before guicey configuration just to indicate first point where Environment, Configuration and introspected configuration are available | For example, used by `bundle.printConfigurationBindings()` to print configuration bindings before injector start (help with missed bindings debug)